VEGOILS-Palm extends losses on weaker rivals, crude oil

 Palm oil is affected by price movements in related oils as they compete for a share in the global vegetable oils market.

-Capping the losses, however, were higher palm oil exports in the November 1-20 period.
-They rose at least 8% from the same period a month ago, data from cargo surveyors showed on Saturday.
+Palm's losses were somewhat capped by cargo surveyor data on Saturday showing palm oil exports in the Nov.
+1-20 rose at least 8% from the same period a month ago.

-Palm oil may test a support zone of 4,926-4,960 ringgit per tonne, following its failure to break a resistance at 5,071 ringgit, Reuters technicals analyst Wang Tao said.
-TECH/C

 ((fathin.ungku@thomsonreuters.com))